- Home

 - Buildings

 For decades, utilities have managed their coal combustion residuals (CCR) through beneficial use or disposal in landfills and ash ponds.
-The Environmental Protection Agency (EPA) has issued new regulations for disposal of fly ash, bottom ash and other CCR materials that could dramatically change long-standing industry practices including beneficial use of those materials.
+The Environmental Protection Agency (EPA) has issued new regulations for Legacy ponds and CCR management units that could dramatically change long-standing industry practices and significantly increase the number of regulated CCR units.

-With our diverse staff of engineers, geologists, environmental scientists, permitting specialists and construction managers, Burns & McDonnell is uniquely positioned to help you turn the uncertainty of new regulations into a more certain path forward.
+With our diverse staff of engineers, geologists, environmental scientists, permitting specialists and construction managers, we are uniquely positioned to help you turn the uncertainty of new regulations into a more certain path forward.

 Your Partner in CCR Management